LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 2.c.
 The Grapher Block
 ++++++++++++++++++++++

-For displaying the data acquired or generated by a Block, the :ref:`Grapher` Block is by far the most popular solution.
+For displaying the data acquired or generated by a Block, the :ref:`Grapher <crappy_docs/blocks:grapher>` Block is by far the most popular solution.
 It allows to **plot the received** **data**, always one label against another one.
 In the first example, you can see that the syntax for providing the labels is :py:`('label_x', 'label_y')`.